EliyaUYosef/amazona/README.md

 ## Eliya said :
 I wrote this project for several reasons:
    1. To practice writing server-side code in JavaScript
-   2. To learn and use React for learning the language
+   2. To learn and use React for improve my abilities
    3. To learn modern technologies such as Heroku from Salesforce
    4. To practice building a MongoDB database and linking it to the project
    5. To debug and experiment in Node.js environment.